nih-cfde/announcements/2022/2022-11-28-announcements.md

 •	[Building Ontology Slims for CFDE](https://docs.google.com/document/d/16AtDsMBhiOs__S32yw0jSLTg7eZmfTmn/edit)

 RFC stands for “Requests for Comments”.
 These are proposals being made by members of the CFDE to suggest that the CFDE community as a whole adopt the suggested new best practice.
 Everyone in the community is invited to respond to these proposals by leaving comments, critiques, and support at the links above.
 Comments are open for one month at which point the documents will be reviewed.
 If there are no substantial objections to the RFC in that time, it will be adopted as a CFDE Best Practice.
 You can read more about our RFC process here.

+## C2M2 Submissions

+The next data submission period for C2M2 will take place between December 1st and January 9th.
+Successful new submissions are planned to roll out to production on January 19th.

 ## Working Group Updates